samfeldstein/notebook/content/notes/how-to-think.md

 **Disprove your assumptions.**

 **List examples.** Begin with drastic examples, because those are easier to grasp.
-For instance, when thinking about the [[usability-downsides#Friction and Meaning|texture of interactions]], I asked myself what the difference was between looking at the Mona Lisa and looking at a blank canvas.
+For instance, when thinking about the [usability-downsides](usability-downsides.md), I asked myself what the difference was between looking at the Mona Lisa and looking at a blank canvas.